Gravitational form factors of pions, kaons and nucleons from dispersion relations: Nucleon gravitational form factors

 with $\Delta=|\boldsymbol{\Delta}|$.
 For comparison, we also provide the definition of the ``naive'' energy density, which corresponds to taking the limit $m_N \to \infty$ (infinite mass limit) in the BF expression~Eq.~\eqref{eq.Edensity_BF},

 A stable numerical Fourier transformation requires knowledge of the complete $Q^2$-dependence of FFs, where $Q^2=-t$.
 The large $Q^2$ behavior of the spacelike nucleon GFFs is determined by the QCD hard scattering mechanism, up to logarithmic corrections, in Refs.~\cite{Tanaka:2018wea, Tong:2021ctu, Tong:2022zax, Liu:2024vkj} to be $A(Q^2) \sim J(Q^2) \sim \Theta(Q^2) \sim 1/Q^4$ and $D(Q^2) \sim 1/Q^6$.
-With the above asymptotic behavior of the GFFs, Eq.~\eqref{eq.DR_AJTheta} implies the superconvergence relations:
+With the above asymptotic behavior of the GFFs, Eq.~\eqref{eq.DR_AJTheta} implies the superconvergence relations; see Appendix~\ref{app.sum rules}.
 Unfortunately, numerical values of the left-hand side of the above relations highly depend on the high-energy tails of the spectral functions, which are poorly known and present significant challenges for an accurate description.
 Therefore, we adopt a $z$-expansion~\cite{Hill:2010yb} method to extrapolate the GFFs in the spacelike region (for more details, see Appendix~\ref{app.z-exp}).
 So far, all currently known calculations of spatial densities corresponding to GFFs, in particular at short distances, are more or less model-dependent, as we lack model-independent GFFs spanning in the whole range of $t$ from $t=0$ to $\infty$.
 Here, we use the central values of the GFFs derived in Ref.~\cite{Cao:2024zlf}, as reviewed in Sec.~\ref{sec.4}, as inputs.
 These distributions are shown in Figs.~\ref{fig.EMJ_density} and~\ref{fig.pressure3D}.

 The 3D BF densities yield the mass, scalar trace, angular momentum and mechanical root-mean-square (rms) radii, $r_i\equiv \sqrt{\left\langle r_i^2\right\rangle}$ ($i=$Mass, $\Theta,J$, Mech), of the proton~\cite{Polyakov:2018zvc} as~\cite{Cao:2024zlf}:\footnote{Here the ``mass radius'' $r_\text{Mass}$ is defined as the radius derived from the energy density; see, e.g., Ref.~\cite{Ji:2021mtz}.
 The radius of the trace density distribution is also called a ``scalar radius'' in the literature.}